-On the third Friday of every month throughout the year, faculty, students
+On the third Friday of every month throughout the academic year, faculty, students

 and friends of the TU Physics, Astronomy, and Geosciences Department give presentations

 at the planetarium.
-Shows start at 8 p.m. and are open to the public.
-They usually include
+The Friday evening shows are open to the public.
+They usually

-time of the day or night, in any weather.
-It has seating for 44 people under its 22’
+Universe at any time of the day or night, regardless of weather.
+It has seating for

 system allows for an extra dimension of experience as you tour the cosmos.